Byblos: Late Bronze

-Ancient history
+Iron Age

 In the Assyrian period, Sibittibaal of Byblos became tributary to Tiglath-Pileser III in 738 BC, and in 701 BC, when Sennacherib conquered all Phoenicia, the king of Byblos was Urumilki.
 Byblos was also subject to Assyrian kings Esarhaddon (r.
 681–669 BC) and Ashurbanipal (r.
 668–627 BC), under its kings Milkiasaph and Yehawmelek.

-In the Achaemenid Empire (538–332 BC), Byblos was the fourth of four Phoenician vassal kingdoms established by the Persians; the first three beings Sidon, Tyre, and Arwad.
+In the Achaemenid Empire (538–332 BC), Byblos was the fourth of four Phoenician vassal kingdoms established by the Persians; the first three being Sidon, Tyr, and Arwad.

+Classical antiquity

 Hellenistic rule came with the arrival of Alexander the Great in the area in 332 BC.
 Coinage was in use, and there is abundant evidence of continued trade with other Mediterranean countries.

-During the Greco-Roman period, the temple of Resheph was elaborately rebuilt, and the city, though smaller than its neighbors such as Tyre and Sidon, was a center for the cult of Adonis.
-In the 3rd century, a small but impressive theater was constructed.
+During the Greco-Roman period, the temple of Resheph was elaborately rebuilt, and the city, though smaller than its neighbours such as Tyrus and Zidonia, was a centre for the cult of Adonis.

+King Herod of Judaea, known for his extensive building projects, including beyond his own kingdom, constructed a city wall for Byblos.

+In the 3rd century, a small but impressive theatre was constructed.
 With the rise of Christianity, a bishopric was established in Byblos, and the town grew rapidly.
 Although a Sasanian colony is known to have been established in the region following the early Muslim conquests of 636, there is little archaeological evidence for it.
 Trade with Europe effectively dried up, and it was not until the coming of the First Crusade in 1098 that prosperity returned to Byblos, known then as Gibelet or Giblet.

 Crusader, Mamluk, Ottoman period

 In the 12th and 13th century, Byblos became part of the County of Tripoli, a Crusader state connected to, but largely independent from, the Crusader Kingdom of Jerusalem.

 As Gibelet or Giblet, it came under the rule of the Genoese Embriaco family, who created for themselves the Lordship of Gibelet, first as administrators of the city in the name of the Republic of Genoa, and then as a hereditary fief, undertaking to pay an annual fee to Genoa and the church of San Lorenzo (Genoa's Cathedral).

-The Embriaco family's residence, the Crusader castle of Gibelet, along with the fortified town, served as an important military base for the Crusaders.
-The remains of the castle are among the most impressive architectural structures now visible in the town center.
+The Embriaco family's residence, the Byblos Castle, along with the fortified town, served as an important military base for the Crusaders.
+The remains of the castle are among the most impressive architectural structures now visible in the town centre.
 The town was taken by Saladin in 1187, re-taken by the Crusaders, and conquered by Baibars in 1266, but it remained in the possession of the Embriacos until around 1300.

 Having voluntarily surrendered to the Mamluks, the city was relatively spared from looting following its capture.
-Its fortifications were subsequently restored.
+Its fortifications were subsequently restored by Baybars.
 From 1516 until 1918, the town and the whole region became part of the Ottoman Empire.